Kodi Burns

-Kodi Burns (born December 24, 1988) is an American football coach who is currently the assistant head coach, co-offensive coordinator and wide receivers coach for South Florida Bulls football.
-He was previously the wide receivers coach at the University of Tennessee and Auburn University, where he played college football first as a quarterback and later as a wide receiver winning a national championship in 2010.
+Kodi Burns (born December 24, 1988) is an American football coach who is currently an assistant coach for Auburn Tigers football.
+He was previously the wide receivers coach at the University of Tennessee, University of South Florida, and at Auburn University where he played college football, first as a quarterback and later as a wide receiver, winning a national championship in 2010.

 Early life

 As a high school senior in 2007 at Northside High School in Fort Smith, Arkansas, Burns accounted for 2,738 yards and 36 touchdowns, rushing and passing.
 He was named All-State by the Arkansas Activities Association and was ranked as the nation's #8 "Dual-Threat" quarterback by Rivals.com.

 Burns was recruited heavily by Tommy Tuberville while he was the coach at Auburn and by Gus Malzahn while he was at Arkansas.

 Malzahn would later be his coach at Auburn and on his coaching staff at Arkansas State.